PicassoCT/MOSAIC/README.md

 This is an RTS game for the spring engine (www.springrts.com).

 Its very near future, and plays out in the cities left in the world.
-You play either as antigen or protagon, trying to destroy another city via backyard built ICBM or prevent the launch of such a missile. the unit you start with is an agent, who can hire civilians or create a safe house.
+You play either as Antagon or protagon, trying to destroy another city via backyard built ICBM or prevent the launch of such a missile. the unit you start with is an agent, who can hire civilians or create a safe house.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen2.png "")